Skip to content

 )

-Now, by re-defining the latent hospital admissions random variable with the day-of-the-week effect, we can build a model that includes this effect.
 Since the day-of-the-week effect takes into account the first day of the dataset, we need to determine the day of the week of the first observation.
-We can do this by converting the first date in the dataset to a datetime object and extracting the day of the week:
+To do this, we convert the first date in the dataset to a datetime object and extract the day of the week:

 # Figuring out the day of the week of the first observation